lauritsf/Pi-Eye/README.md

 Troubleshootig Pieyes

 1. ssh into Pieye: ssh pi@pieye-name.local
-2. Check status of Pieye: sudo systemctl status pieye
+2. Check status of Pieye: `sudo systemctl status pieye`
-3. Try restart with: sudo systemctl restart pieye
+3. Try restart with: `sudo systemctl restart pieye`
 4. Try runnng script manually with `python3 -m pieye`or `pieye`
 5. Try reboot with: sudo reboot
 6. delete __pycache__ on pieye
+7. If you cannot connect to the raspberry pi, try unplugging it from power and the computer, and then plug it back in.